microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

     </html>
   `;
 }

 ```

+### Make sure everything works

+It's time to run a test to see if everything works.
+Just as before, open the extension in the Extension Development Host window by pressing `F5` and then run the `Hello World` command.

 ![Testing That The Toolkit Works](./assets/images/toolkit-button-test.gif)

 Theming is built right into the components, so you can test that out, too.
-Open the Command Pallette (`Crtl + Shift + P` or `Cmd + Shift + P` on Mac), search for "Preferences: Color Theme," and cycle through all the themes to see the button change.
+Open the Command Palette (`Crtl + Shift + P` or `Cmd + Shift + P` on Mac), search for "Preferences: Color Theme," and cycle through all the themes to see the button change.

 ![Testing That The Toolkit Theme Utilities Work](./assets/images/toolkit-theme-test.gif)